Ott Hall Physical Therapy Classroom and Lab 153

 The wireless handheld and body-worn microphones are stored in zippered leather pouches, inside the drawer.

-- Locate the power switch.
+1. Locate the microphone's power switch.
 Slide the switch to power On or Off.
 The LED will illuminate green when powered ON, and dark when powered OFF.

 Using the Camera

-- Document Camera: Connect the HoverCam to the computer's front USB jack, using the provided orange USB cable.
+1. Document Camera: Connect the HoverCam to the computer's front USB jack, using the provided orange USB cable.
 Use the buttons on the base of the HoverCam to Zoom in or out.
-Use a switch on the side of the HoverCam to turn on or off lamp.
-Open the Camera app on the PC, maximize the window.
+Use a switch on the side of the HoverCam to turn the lamp on or off.
+Open the Camera app on the PC, and maximize the window.

 For advanced instructions of the Cynap standard classroom technology, click here.